nasa/cumulus/docs/data-cookbooks/sns.md

 ## Sending an SNS message to report status

+### In a workflow

+As described above, ingest notifications will automatically be published to the SNS topics on workflow start and completion/failure, so **you should not include a workflow step to publish the initial or final status of your workflows**.

-SNS messages can be sent at anytime during the workflow execution by adding a workflow step to send the message.
-In the following example, a PDR status report step is configured to report PDR status.
-This is configured in `workflows/sips.yml`.
+However, if you want to report your ingest status at any point **during a workflow execution**, you can add a workflow step using the `SfSnsReport` Lambda.
+In the following example from [`workflows/sips.yml`](https://github.com/nasa/cumulus/blob/master/example/workflows/sips.yml), the `ParsePdr` workflow is configured to use the `SfnSnsReport` Lambda, primarily to update the PDR ingestion status.

 ```yaml
 PdrStatusReport: